Choctaw Defense | SOLIDWORKS Cloud PDM

 Shea oversees a team of six highly talented Engineers, Designers, and Technicians to accomplish everything on their project docket.

 Data management has always been an issue with a team of 5 or 6 people, so Choctaw Defense adopted one of the early available Product Data Management (PDM) systems.

 When working with outside contractors, Shea and his team would either need to be on-site with them or work with their internal IT department to allow the team remote access to their workstations.
 This last option is no longer available due to stricter IT protocol.
 Shea noted, "We were beginning a new product design that included collaboration with subcontractors.
 Knowing the time limitations, I had to develop a way to collaborate on the design simultaneously, and our existing system would not allow for that."

 Due to internal restructuring, Choctaw Defense had to wait longer than anticipated to implement some key long-term and much-needed IT upgrades.
 There was an internal push to move the entire company to the Cloud, so upgrading their previous data vault to a SOLIDWORKS PDM Standard vault and moving it to the Cloud simultaneously made sense financially, all while meeting company mandates.
-The fact that it directly impacted the success of their current collaborative project was the icing on the cake.
+The fact that the PDM in the Cloud directly impacted the success of their current collaborative project was the icing on the cake.
 Pilgreen went on to say, "The fact that this solution was Cloud-Based was the lynchpin from our perspective."

 Choctaw Defense needed a system that had a more robust user interface that allowed easier access to the renaming and relocating files for their data management workflow.
 PDM Standard checked that box, and the Cloud enabled their team to utilize this PDM vault from anywhere.